 Përshëndetje në gjuhë të tjera: Common Greetings

 Në Anglisht, we use the word ‘hello’ as a catch-all phrase for greeting and meeting just about anyone.
 We use it for meeting new people, reacquainting with old friends and addressing others.
+Find out how to say hello in Spanish, the meaning of hola, dhe me shume!

 We even stick “Hello, My Name Is…” stickers on our lapels when attending a conference or a networking event.